ecg-icas/icas/src/source/reference/get-campaign-views-budget.rst

 outOfBudget            bool              Returns ads that are out of total budget.
 By definition, it takes into account only ads that have set a total budget limit.
 Optional; no filtering applied if not provided. noLifetimeSpend        bool              Returns ads that have not had any spending activity in their lifetime.
 Optional; no filtering applied if not provided.
 =====================  ============     ================================================================================================================================================================================================================================

-TODO: clarify OOB with some remaining cents to spend, you could combine.

 Example
 -------